haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 2. Go through the attribute table and use the pdf-files to decipher the meanings of each field.
 The attribute table consists of a few themes (recognizable by the prefixes) and slightly over 100 fields.
 	- The fields we’re using depict the following:
 		- ko_perus (Inhabitants with no qualification after basic-level studies, education theme’s prefix ko_)
-		- hr_pi_tul (Inhabitants belonging to the lowest income category, Inhabitants’ income theme’s prefix hr_) iii.
-Under each theme, eg. education (prefix ko_) the first field has the total value of each grid cell (feature) in that field.
+		- hr_pi_tul (Inhabitants belonging to the lowest income category, Inhabitants’ income theme’s prefix hr_)
+		- Under each theme, eg. education (prefix ko_) the first field has the total value of each grid cell (feature) in that field.
 We’ll need these total fields in the analysis:
-4. Level of education: ko_ika18y (Total number of people in grid cell, aged 18 or over)
+			- Level of education: ko_ika18y (Total number of people in grid cell, aged 18 or over)
-5. Level of income: hr_tuy (Total number of people in grid cell, aged 18 or over)
+			- Level of income: hr_tuy (Total number of people in grid cell, aged 18 or over)
 			Note: ko_ika18y and hr_tuy both contain the same values.
 However, for clarity you might want to use the one with the same prefix as the one you are comparing it to.
-b.
-Background map.
+	- Background map.
-i.
-You can use for example QuickMapServices, the spatial data from the Crash Course’s General-folder or find your own data. ii.
+- You can use for example QuickMapServices, the spatial data from the Crash Course’s General-folder or find your own data. ii.
 Tip: Remember that if you first bring in your data (from the practical folder), the background map should project automatically to the right coordinate system.